Dr. I. Bader, MBChB, FRCPC

 Together with Dr Dorsch, they started the first Renal Denervation Program (a novel technology for treatment of resistant hypertension) in Western Canada.

-Dr. Sudheer Sharma is a clinical Cardiologist with clinical interests in echocardiography, cardiac CT, and clinical cardiology.
-He has an active interest in evaluation & management of valvular heart disease.
+Dr. Sudheer Sharma is a clinical Cardiologist with clinical interests in 3D echocardiography, cardiac CT, and clinical cardiology.
 Dr. Sharma has a particular interest in the early detection & treatment of coronary atherosclerosis with the hopes of improving long term outcome.
+He has an active interest in valvular heart disease.

 Dr. Sharma practiced at Lions Gate Hospital in North Vancouver, BC (2003-2008).
 He was an attending staff Cardiologist performing catheter based diagnostic angiography, transthoracic & transesophageal echocardiography.
 He served as the Medical Director of the ECG / Holter / Stress Testing Department and Director of the Cardiology Echocardiography Lab.

 In 2008, Dr. Sharma returned to Edmonton where he continues as a staff Cardiologist at the CK Hui Heart Centre, Royal Alexandra Hospital Campus.
 He is an Assistant Professor of Medicine at the University of Alberta.
 Dr. Sharma is actively involved in medical education of medical students, Residents, and Cardiology Fellows.
-He is an attending physician in the Heart Function Stabilization Program, Cardiology ward service, & Coronary Care Unit (CCU).
+He is an attending physician in the Coronary Care Unit (CCU) and Cardiology ward service.
 Dr. Sharma interprets transthoracic & transesophageal echocardiography at the CK Hui Heart Centre.
-He interprets exercise stress tests & supervises myocardial perfusion studies.
+He interprets exercise stress tests, holter, ambulatory blood pressure monitoring & supervises myocardial perfusion studies.

 Dr. B. Tyrrell, MD, FRCPC